Joseph Lane: Mexican-American War

 The Mexican–American War broke out in 1846.
-Lane resigned his State Senate seat, and enlisted in a company of Indiana volunteers.
+Lane resigned his State Senate seat and enlisted in a company of Indiana volunteers.
 His company was assigned to the 2nd Indiana Volunteer Regiment, and Lane was elected colonel in June 1846.
 He was appointed a brigadier general of volunteers less than a week later.

-Lane and the Indiana troops were then deployed to Mexico where he fought with distinction, suffering two minor gunshot wounds, and was brevetted to major general in 1847.
+Lane and the Indiana troops were then deployed to Mexico where he fought with distinction, suffering two minor gunshot wounds and was brevetted to major general in 1847.
 He commanded the Indiana Brigade at the Battle of Buena Vista, where he served under General and future President Zachary Taylor.

-Lane also led the relief force which lifted the Siege of Puebla, defeating Antonio López de Santa Anna at the Battle of Huamantla.
+Lane led the relief force which lifted the Siege of Puebla, defeating Antonio López de Santa Anna at the Battle of Huamantla.The same month, on October 19, 1847, Lane again won another military victory against Mexican forces at what became known as the Action of Atlixco.

 En route to Oregon with Joseph Meek, as depicted in Frances Fuller Victor's 1877 book Eleven years in the Rocky Mountains and a life on the frontier.